Pa1sathvik/NumberGenerator/README.md

 ###Internal Working: When the API posts the request, details like step , goal are stored in H2 runtime database in a table "task_detail" with Status as 'NEW'.
 UUID is generated for
                       the request and stored in the db.Also stores rowCreated , rowUpdated time in the database for task.
 Like this for multiple requests UUID is generated and stored in the DB with Status "NEW".
                       A scheduler service is up and running in the application which has thread pool which takes these tasks from DB with status 'NEW' to write numbers in to a output txt file in /tmp directory based on the goal and step of the task.
 Once the process of number generation is done for each task in task_details table , status of the task is changed to 'SUCCESS' other wise 'ERROR'.
+Scheduler service checks for all 'NEW' status tasks in the DB to start processing of the tasks.
+Scheduler runs with a fixeddelay of 5 seconds after each successful tasks process completion.

 ###Output: Output returns the UUID generated for the task which is stored in the DB.
 Sample output below.